-- Provide students with curriculum content and clinical experiences consistent with the guidelines of CAPTE and the APTA Evaluation Section for PTA programs.
-The objective is to allow graduates to practice as competent, safe, ethical and legal practitioners of physical therapy services.
+- Provide students with curriculum content and clinical experiences that will allow graduates to practice as competent, safe, ethical and legal practitioners of physical therapy services.

 - Provide students with a balanced curriculum of General Education and occupational courses.
 The objectives are to have students develop writing and communication skills essential for documentation, skills tests, and clinical affiliations.
 Also, to have students recognize the relationships between concepts from the social and natural sciences and humanities and their relevance to medical and physical therapy practice.